mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 # Initialize OpenTelemetry

-OpenTelemetry needs to be initialized and configured before it can be used.
-This needs to be done only once in a MATLAB session.
+First, initialize and configure OpenTelemetry.
+You only need to do this once during your MATLAB® session.

 The following initialization code sets the service name as an attribute.
 Otherwise, it uses default configurations.

 ```matlab
 function initializeOTel